webcomics/dosage/doc/README.txt

 strips publically available (without the explicit permission of the author) you may be infringing upon various copyrights.

-Additionally, dosage respects the robots.txt exclusion protocol.
+Additionally, Dosage respects the robots.txt exclusion protocol.
 This makes sure no content is accessed in an automatic way without consent by the publishers.

-If you are a publisher of comics and want dosage to access your files, add the following entry to your robotst.txt file:
+If you are a publisher of comics and want Dosage to access your files, add the following entry to your robotst.txt file:

 ```